 In November 2023, Maine voters approved Initiated Bill 3 (LD 1677), An Act Regarding Automotive Right to Repair.
-Generally, tThe law requires motor vehicle manufacturers to make access to on-board diagnostic and repair information the same for owners and independent repair facilities as it is for new vehicle dealers and/or manufacturer-authorized repair facilities.
+The law requires motor vehicle manufacturers to make access to on-board diagnostic and repair information the same for owners and independent repair facilities as it is for new vehicle dealers and/or manufacturer-authorized repair facilities.
 29-A M.R.S. § 1810.
 For 2002 models through the present, the law requires access through methods that require physical access to the vehicle.
 29-A M.R.S. § 1810(3)-(5).
-Starting on January 5, 2025, however, vehicles sold in the state that use telematics systems must be equipped "with an inter-operable, standardized and owner-authorized access platform across all of the manufacturer's makes and models."
+Starting on January 5, 2025, however, vehicles sold in the state that use telematics systems must be equipped "with an interoperable, standardized and owner-authorized access platform across all of the manufacturer's makes and models."
 29-A M.R.S. § 1810(6).
 A "telematics system" is a "system in a motor vehicle that collects information generated by the operation of the vehicle and transmits that information using wireless communications to a remote receiving point where the information is stored or used."
 29-A M.R.S. § 1801(6).
-This means that diagnostic and repair information generated by the vehicle, -with owner-authorization, could be accessed remotely and without the physical presence of the vehicle.
+This means that diagnostic and repair information generated by the vehicle and transmits that information using wireless communications, could be accessed remotely and without the physical presence of the vehicle.

-The vehicle access platform "must be capable of securely communicating all mechanical data emanating directly from the motor vehicle via direct data connection to the platform" and "must be directly accessible by the motor vehicle owner through a mobile-based application."
+The vehicle access platform "must be capable of securely communicating all mechanical data1 emanating directly from the motor vehicle via direct data connection to the platform" and "must be directly accessible by the motor vehicle owner through a mobile-based application."
 29-A M.R.S. § 1810(6).
-Additionally, "upon the authorization of the owner," the data "must be directly accessible by an independent repair facility or a licensed dealer . . . limited to the time to complete the repair or for a period of time agreed to by the motor vehicle."
+Additionally, "upon the authorization of the owner," the data "must be directly accessible by an independent repair facility or a licensed dealer . . . limited to the time to complete the repair or for a period of time agreed to by the motor vehicle owner for the purposes of maintaining, diagnosing and repairing the motor vehicle."
 Id.

-The law also requires the Attorney General to "designate an independent entity not controlled by one or more motor vehicle manufacturers to establish and administer access to vehicle-generated data that is available through the on-board diagnostic system or that is transmitted by the standardized access platform authorized under this section."
+The law also requires the Attorney General to "designate an independent entity not controlled by one or more motor vehicle manufacturers to establish and administer access to vehiclegenerated data that is available through the on-board diagnostic system or that is transmitted by the standardized access platform authorized under this section."
 29-A M.R.S. § 1810(2).
 This "independent entity" shall: